benjaminion/upgrading-ethereum-book/src/book.md

 | `HYSTERESIS_DOWNWARD_MULTIPLIER` | `uint64(1)` |
 | `HYSTERESIS_UPWARD_MULTIPLIER` | `uint64(5)` |

 These are applied at the end of each epoch during [effective balance updates](/part3/transition/epoch#effective-balances-updates).
-Every validator in the state (whether active or not) has its actual balance checked and its effective balance updated if necessary.
+Every validator in the state (whether active or not) has its effective balance updated as follows:

   - If actual balance is less than effective balance minus 0.25 ( `= HYSTERESIS_DOWNWARD_MULTIPLIER / HYSTERESIS_QUOTIENT`) increments (ETH), then reduce the effective balance by an increment.
   - If actual balance is more than effective balance plus 1.25 ( `= HYSTERESIS_UPWARD_MULTIPLIER / HYSTERESIS_QUOTIENT`) increments (ETH), then increase the effective balance by an increment.